GeoNode/geonode/geonode/contrib/geosites/README.md

 ===============================
-GeoSites: GeoNode Multi-Tenancy
+GeoSites: Multi-Tenancy GeoNode
 ===============================

 GeoSites is a contrib module to GeoNode starting with 2.4.
 The GeoSites app is a way to run multiple websites with a single instance of GeoNode.
 Each GeoSite can have different templates, applications, and data permissions but share a single database, web mapping service (GeoServer), and CSW (PyCSW).
 This is useful when multiple websites are desired to support different sets of users, but with a similar set of data and overall look and feel of the sites.
 Users can be given permission to access multiple sites if needed, which also allows administrative groups can be set up to support all sites with one account.

 A GeoSites installation uses a 'master' GeoNode website that has access to all users, groups, and data.
 Through the Django admin page, Layers, Maps, Documents, Users, and Groups can be added and removed from all sites.
 Users can be given access to any number of sites, and data may appear on only a single site, or all of them.
 The master site need not be accessible from the outside so that it can be used as an internal tool to the organization.
+Users created on a site are created with access to just that site (but not the master site).
+Data uploaded to a site is given permission on that site as well as the master site.

+GeoSites works via a hierarchy: first default GeoNode, then GeoSites settings, then project settings, then site specific settings.
+This hierachy is used for settings, templates, and static files.

 GeoSites Project